Please send your comments with the subject line “Comments on Pediatric ARV Guidelines” to ContactUs@aidsinfo.nih.gov by March 20, 2015.

-Children who require evaluation and management of treatment failure should be managed in collaboration with a pediatric HIV specialist (AI*).
+Children who require evaluation and management of treatment failure should be managed by or in collaboration with a pediatric HIV specialist (AI*).

 Definitions of Treatment Failure

 Virologic failure occurs as an incomplete initial response to therapy or as a viral rebound after virologic suppression is achieved.
-Virologic suppression is defined as having plasma HIV RNA below the level of quantification using the most sensitive assay (<20 to 75 copies/mL).
-Older assays with lower limits of 200 or 400 copies/mL are not recommended.
-Virologic failure is defined for all children as a plasma HIV RNA >200 copies/mL after 6 months of therapy or repeated plasma HIV RNA greater than the level of quantification using the most sensitive assay after 12 months of therapy.
-Occasionally, infants with high plasma HIV RNA levels at initiation of therapy have HIV RNA levels that are declining but remain >200 copies/mL after 6 months of therapy.
-Among many of those receiving ritonavir-boosted lopinavir, suppression can be achieved without regimen change if efforts are made to improve adherence.1 However, ongoing non-suppression—especially with non-nucleoside reverse transcription inhibitor (NNRTI)-based regimens—increases risk of drug resistance.2 HIV-infected adults with detectable HIV RNA and a quantified result <200 copies/mL after 6 months of combination antiretroviral therapy (cART) often ultimately achieve virologic suppression without regimen change.3 “Blips,” defined as isolated episodes of plasma HIV RNA <500 copies/mL followed by return to viral suppression, are common and not generally reflective of virologic failure.4-6 Repeated or persistent plasma HIV RNA detection above the level of quantification (especially if >500 copies/mL) after having achieved virologic suppression usually represents virologic failure.6-8
+Virologic suppression is defined as having plasma viral load below the lower level of quantification (LLQ) using the most sensitive assay (LLQ 20–75 copies/mL).
+Older assays with LLQ of 400 copies/mL are not recommended.
+Virologic failure is defined for all children as a repeated plasma viral load >200 copies/mL after 6 months of therapy.
+Because infants with high plasma viral loads at initiation of therapy occasionally take longer than 6 months to achieve virologic suppression, some experts continue the treatment regimen for such infants if viral load is declining but is still >200 copies/mL at 6 months and monitor closely for continued decline to virologic suppression soon thereafter.
+Among many of those receiving lopinavir/ritonavir, suppression can be achieved without regimen change if efforts are made to improve adherence.1 However, ongoing non-suppression—especially with non-nucleoside reverse transcriptase inhibitor (NNRTI)-based regimens—increases the risk of drug resistance.2 There is controversy regarding the clinical implications of HIV RNA levels between the LLQ and <200 copies/mL in patients on combination antiretroviral therapy (cART).
+HIV-infected adults with detectable viral loads and a quantified result <200 copies/mL after 6 months of cART often ultimately achieve virologic suppression without regimen change.3 “Blips,” defined as isolated episodes of plasma viral load detectable at low levels (<500 copies/mL) followed by return to viral suppression, are common and not generally reflective of virologic failure.4-6 Repeated or persistent plasma viral load detection above 200 copies/mL (especially if >500 copies/mL) after having achieved virologic suppression usually represents virologic failure.6-9

 Clinical failure is defined as the occurrence of new opportunistic infections (OIs) and/or other clinical evidence of HIV disease progression during therapy.
 Clinical failure represents the most urgent and concerning type of treatment failure and should prompt an immediate evaluation.
 Clinical findings should be viewed in the context of virologic and immunologic response to therapy; in patients with stable virologic and immunologic parameters, development of clinical symptoms may not represent treatment failure.
 Clinical events occurring in the first several months after cART initiation often do not represent cART failure.
-For example, the development or worsening of an OI in a patient who recently initiated cART may reflect a degree of persistent immune dysfunction in the context of early recovery, or conversely, be a result of immune reconstitution inflammatory syndrome (IRIS).
-However, the occurrence of significant clinical disease progression should prompt strong consideration that the current treatment regimen is failing.
+For example, the development or worsening of an OI in a patient who recently initiated cART may reflect a degree of persistent immune dysfunction in the context of early recovery or, conversely, be a result of immune reconstitution inflammatory syndrome (IRIS).
+However, clinical failure may occur many months after CD4 cell counts have normalized.10 The occurrence of significant clinical disease progression should prompt strong consideration that the current treatment regimen is failing.

 Discordance Between Virologic, Immunologic, and Clinical Responses

 In general, cART that results in virologic suppression also leads to immune restoration or preservation as well as to prevention of HIV-related illnesses.
-The converse is also generally true: ineffective cART that fails to suppress viremia is commonly accompanied by immunologic and clinical failure.9 However, patients may also present with failure in one domain (e.g., immunologic failure) but with a good response in the other domains (e.g., virologic and clinical response).
-In fact, the discordance in responses to cART can occur in any of these three domains in relation to the other two.
+The converse is also generally true: Ineffective cART that fails to suppress viremia is commonly accompanied by immunologic and clinical failure.11 However, patients may also present with discordant responses, with failure in one domain (e.g., immunologic failure) but with a good response in the other domains (e.g., virologic and clinical response).
 It is essential to consider potential alternative causes of discordant responses before concluding that cART failure has truly occurred.

 Several drugs (e.g., corticosteroids, chemotherapeutic agents) and other conditions (e.g., hepatitis C, tuberculosis, malnutrition, Sjogren’s syndrome, sarcoidosis, syphilis) are independently associated with low CD4 values.